PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/PaddleOCR-VL.en.md

 </tbody>
 </table>

-A PaddleOCR-VL pipeline consists of layout detection, region cropping, reading-order handling, VLM recognition, and result assembly. `PaddleOCR-VL-0.9B`, `PaddleOCR-VL-1.5-0.9B`, and `PaddleOCR-VL-1.6-0.9B` are VLM submodels inside the pipelines; they are not complete PaddleX pipelines.
-If you only start or call a VLM inference service, you are only running the VLM recognition stage.
-The PaddleX pipeline is still responsible for layout detection, cropping, ordering, and result assembly.
+A PaddleOCR-VL pipeline consists of layout analysis, region cropping, reading-order handling, VLM recognition, and result assembly. `PaddleOCR-VL-0.9B`, `PaddleOCR-VL-1.5-0.9B`, and `PaddleOCR-VL-1.6-0.9B` are VLM submodels inside the pipelines; they are not complete PaddleX pipelines.
+If you only start or call a VLM inference service, you are only running the VLM recognition stage, which does not provide the full pipeline capability.

 ## 1. Environment Preparation